To reduce our carbon footprint and to save the college money over the life of the wind turbine.

 All of the components of the turbine were made in the U.S. The tower was manufactured in California, the nacelle in Pensacola, Florida and the blades in Newton, Iowa.

 Birds can be killed when they fly into blades or towers of wind turbines, and their habitats can be fragmented or other-wise affected by turbine sites and service roads.
 Studies show that an average of 145,000 birds are killed by the U.S. wind industry each year.
-However, a 2005 study by the U.S. Forest Service found that 550 million birds die each year from colliding with buildings.
+A study by the U.S. Forest Service estimated that 550 million birds die each year from colliding with buildings.

 Source: "What Impact Does Wind Power Have on Birds?"
 Earthwise 14.4 (2012).